 The notion of the entrepreneurial discovery process (EDP) provides a basis for regional innovation and economic competitiveness.
 It derives from the business theory and entrepreneurship literature, based on the proposition that to maintain their competitive edge, entrepreneurs must constantly evaluate market dynamics.

-Unlike traditional, top-down policy interventions driven by centralised decision-making, the EDP prioritises “investment based on an inclusive and evidence-based process driven by stakeholders’ engagement and attention to market dynamics”.
-By implication, this bottom-up, place-based approach relies on the quadruple-helix model in identifying and exploring emerging trends and opportunities for regional competitiveness.
+Unlike traditional, top-down policy interventions driven by centralised decision-making, the EDP prioritises “investment based on an inclusive and evidence-based process driven by stakeholders’ engagement and attention to market dynamics”, argued Carlo Gianelle fellow researchers with the European Commission.”
+By implication, this bottom-up, place-based approach relies on the quadruple helix model in identifying and exploring emerging trends and opportunities for regional competitiveness.

 Contemporary economic development implications